arvpinto/enzyme_ts_deletion_cp2k/README.md

 <p align="justify"><b>This tutorial is designed to calculate the energy contribution of amino acid residues to the energy barrier of a given reaction.
-It achieves this by performing single-point calculations on both the reactant and transition state structures, each with the specified residue deleted. </b></p>
+This can be achieved by performing single-point calculations on the provided reactant and transition state structures, each with the specified residue deleted. </b></p>

-<p align="justify"> It requires a cMD *xtc trajectory file, a *tpr and a *gro file.
-In the first part, the trajectory is corrected with gmx trjconv and the PCA vectors are calculated for the protein mainchain.
-Then, the pca_dbscan_gmm.py uses DBSCAN to identify outliers and performs a clustering analysis with the Gaussian mixture models.
-Through a kernel density-based method, the script is also able to identify the PCA vectors that correspond to the highest density of frames in a cluster, and output the 5 frames that are closest to the identified point.
-Then, the frames are extracted from the trajectory to separate *.gro files. </p>
+<p align="justify"> It requires a file with a list of residues to be deleted, a *prmtop file, reactant and TS structures in the *pdb format, a cp2k input template and a file with a vmd selection of the QM selection. </p>

 ---